KyeFelton/bunyips-and-bandits-app/src/components/Handbook/handbook.md

 1. **Choose a species**: You can play as one of many different creatures, each with their own strengths, weaknesses, and unique traits.
 Your species affects your base stats, including health, movement, senses, size, armour, and skills.
 2. **Describe your character**: Think about who they are beyond the numbers on the sheet.
 What’s their name?
 What do they look like?
 Where do they come from?
 Why have they taken to the adventuring life instead of settling down somewhere safe?
 The GM will work with you to weave your character into the world, ensuring they have a reason to be involved in the story.
-3. **Select a level**: Your character’s level denotes the amount of experience they have, ranked from 1-20.
+3. **Select a level**: Your character’s level denotes the amount of experience they have, ranked from 1-10.
 As your character levels up, they become more skilful and powerful.
 4. **Choose your paths**: Paths define a unique set of traits and actions that your character has acquired and mastered.
 At level 1, you can choose one path to start with.
-You’ll be able to progress this path or unlock new ones to develop your character’s abilities as you progress.
+You’ll be able to progress this path or unlock new ones to develop your character’s abilities as you level up.
 5. **Upgrade your skills**: Every character has a set of skills that define their physical and mental abilities.
 At the start, you’ll have some default skills from your species, plus two skill upgrades to improve any abilities you like.
-As you level up, you’ll get even more opportunities to improve your character’s skills.
+After each level up to an odd number, you gain an additional two skill upgrades.
+6. **Enhance your health**: Every character has three health attributes - physique, morale, and stamina.
+After each level up to an even number, you gain two health points to distribute among these attributes as you see fit, increasing your survivability in different situations.
-6. **Create a unique trait**: Every adventurer has something special about them—something that sets them apart.
+7. **Create a unique trait**: Every adventurer has something special about them—something that sets them apart.
 This is where you and the GM get creative.
 Your unique trait is linked to your backstory and gives your character an advantage in certain situations.
 For example, a former assassin might deal extra damage when attacking from behind.

 ### Species